Skip to main content

 Note

-This property is optional if you embedded the server key in the server certificate file.
+This property is optional.
+It is not needed if you embed the server key in the server certificate file mentioned in step 3.

-4. Optionally, use the "certificateAuthoritiesFilename" property to specify the filename and optional path of the CA certificate file to allow clients to authenticate using X509 client certificates.
+5. Optionally, use the "certificateAuthoritiesFilename" property to specify the filename and optional path of the CA certificate file to require clients to authenticate using X509 client certificates.
+If you choose to do this, a client certificate must be generated and distributed to each client.

 Examples